almereyda/awesome-starred/README.md

 ## Ruby

+- [JoeBergin/Batch-SFW-Scripts](https://github.com/JoeBergin/Batch-SFW-Scripts) - A collection of scripts for modifying local files on a Smallest Federated Wiki site.
+Use with caution.
+- [JoeBergin/Html-to-JSON-batch-converter](https://github.com/JoeBergin/Html-to-JSON-batch-converter) - A ruby script to translate html pages into JSON for SFW.
+Based on a script from @WardCunningham
+- [WardCunningham/msi](https://github.com/WardCunningham/msi) - federated wiki import scripts for data to be available in wiki soon
 - [cncf/gitdm](https://github.com/cncf/gitdm) - 📜Fork for tracking CNCF projects
 - [vpsfreecz/confctl](https://github.com/vpsfreecz/confctl) - Nix deployment management tool
 - [vpsfreecz/vpsadmin](https://github.com/vpsfreecz/vpsadmin) - Control panel for managing virtual servers on top of vpsAdminOS